neoforge-dev/starter/memory-bank/active-context.md

 - We've created comprehensive documentation for our mocking approach, making it easier for other developers to understand and use.
 - All 76 test files are now passing, with 667 out of 672 tests passing (99.3%), and 1 test skipped due to environment limitations (memory measurement).
 - We've optimized the test performance by reducing polyfill installations and fixing various issues, resulting in faster and more reliable tests.
+- All performance-related tests are now passing with our Performance API polyfill implementation.
+- We've created a comprehensive test suite for the Performance API polyfill to ensure it works correctly in all environments.
+- We've successfully addressed the issues with `performance.now()` and related methods in various JavaScript environments.
+- We've created CommonJS versions of all setup files to ensure proper support for worker threads.
+- We've documented our approach to implementing the Performance API polyfill, making it easier for other developers to understand and use.